hk4n/hk4n.github.io/index.md

 update method of their feature branches it will create merge commits all the time and it will be a pain to read the git history.

-A better way is to use `git fetch` and then `git rebase`, this will not create any unwelcome merge commits and allows for a quick look into whats in the branch before you rebase your local branch upon.
+A better way is to use `git fetch` and then `git rebase`.
+This will not create any unwelcome merge commits and allows for a quick look into the remote branch before you rebase.

 `git fetch` will update the remote branches (origin/*) in your local repo.